yukaitung/lgdxrobot-docs/content/cloud/setup/launch.md

 ## Run

-You can run the application using `dotnet run` in the following projects:
+Run the application using `dotnet run` in the following projects:

 * LGDXRobotCloud.API
 * LGDXRobotCloud.UI
 * LGDXRobotCloud.Worker

-Alternatively, you can open the project with Visual Studio Code, switch to the **Run and Debug** tab, where you can choose to run all projects or run a single project individually.
+Alternatively, open the project with Visual Studio Code, switch to the **Run and Debug** tab, and choose running all projects or run a single project individually.

 To access the frontend, visit [https://localhost:5103/Login](https://localhost:5103/Login).
 For the backend Scalar (an alternative to Swagger UI), visit [https://localhost:5163/scalar/](https://localhost:5163/scalar/).
 If the backend requests a certificate, choose **Not** to send the certificate.